rad-jan/qubes-config/salt/cloud/README.md

 ## Description

-Setup a devops qube named "cloud", dedicated to contributing to Cloud and kubernetes operations.
+Setup a devops qube named "cloud", dedicated to AWS and kubernetes operations.
 As there is a very broad set of repositories, only common packages will be installed.

 ## Installation